 Bad Gas -This is an apparent sign that something has gone a bit sideways with a pet’s digestion.
 It is also one of the more compelling arguments for finding a solution like probiotics.

 Your pet eats kibble- commercial dry dog food, and your dog needs probiotics and digestive enzymes.
 Kibble based diets have excessive amounts of carbohydrates or sugars.
 As carnivores’ dogs and cats are not designed for diets with this many carbohydrates.
 Dogs have little salivary amylase an enzyme in saliva that breaks down carbohydrates, and cats have none.
 So those carbohydrates are not being broken down as they would in an omnivore or herbivore.
 Adding extra species-specific digestive enzymes like amylase which is an enzyme that breaks down carbohydrates and cellulose (an enzyme to break down plants) will help them digest and use that food.
-And a daily probiotic again beneficial bacteria help balance your pet’s gut microbiome for better digestion.
+And a daily probiotic paste for dogs and cats again beneficial bacteria help balance your pet’s gut microbiome for better digestion.